NECROTIC RING SPOT FUNGUS

 Furthermore, it is essential to rebuild the beneficial microbial populations in the soil.
 The fungus will continue to be an issue until microbial activity is restored.
 Please note that rebuilding the soil takes time; a severe case of necrotic ring spot may take 1-2 years to fully recover.

-Step 2: Core Aeration
+Lots of Core Aeration

 Perform 2-3 lawn aerations, one in early spring, one in late spring, and one in the fall to alleviate soil compaction and introduce air into the soil so the microbes can breathe.
 Air is vital to establishing a living soil and the more a lawn is aerated the faster the lawn will recover.